9-DAY WILDLIFE OF INDIA

 RANTHAMBORE NATIONAL PARK, INDIA

 The first day will begin by picking you up from the airport with other wildlife photographers where you will be greeted and taken to a hotel for lunch.
-Shortly after, the group will be transfered to the train station where you will get the train at (5pm) south to Sawai Madhopur, arriving approximately at (8:35pm).
+Shortly after, the group will be transferred to the train station where you will get the train at (5pm) south to Sawai Madhopur, arriving approximately at (8:35pm).
 From there you will have a short drive to Ranthambore National Park where you will arrive at the hotel just in time for Dinner.

 Each day will begin with an early start where the group will meet at the hotel breakfast area where you will be offered tea and coffee with biscuits as we prep for the morning.
 Here the photography tutors and National park guides will begin a breakdown of a plan for each drive.